DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * **The Tournament of the Ten Bloods** - Can be started after reading *The Story of Lyrisius* in the Arcanaeum, hard mod.
 * **The Breton Paladin** - Can be started any time by praying, hard mod after the first part of the quest.
-* **Wyrmstooth** - automatically after Level 10 and after finishing the main quest *A Blade in the Dark*.
-According to the official guide book, it can be challenging even for level 70 characters.
-It is also recommended to be prepared before venturing into the quest with some potions and arrows if you are an archer.
 * **The Grand Paladin** - After reading a book *The Grand Paladin* in Bards College or Skaal's Village Great Hall and after finishing the main quest *Dragon Rising*.
 Having more than 300 health is